-Finger joint pain may affect a person’s everyday activities and may have several causes.
+Finger joint pain can affect a person’s everyday activities and may have several causes.
 It is common for swelling and stiffness to accompany finger joint pain.

 Some people experience finger joint pain that worsens when they move or press on the finger.
 Others may have persistent finger joint pain that does not improve with rest or over-the-counter (OTC) treatment.